-Should any concerns arise in relation to any child in relation to their safety and welfare St Stephen Churchtown Academy will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare our Academy will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.6 E.safety/Online safety
+6.6 Online safety

 Mobile phones, laptops, iPads, and other on-line type products are integrated into all our lives.
 Many are used within our school.
 However, there are those that seek to use these for their own or others gratification.
 The link below provides more information on on-line safety and cover issues such as: